 He still loves going out with his bag of tools to inspire students at local high schools, every hopeful that one of them will wish to pursue a masonry trade.

 After receiving his B.A. at the University of Maine, in Orono in engineering he began teaching at the school.
-Ellis is also an inventor and is pursuing a Graduate Degree at the University of Maine.
+Ellis is also an inventor and has a Graduate Degree at the University of Maine.
 In the photo, Will stands next to his well-crafted fireplace he constructed when he was a student at the school.

 Dori keeps the school afloat with her administration skills, infusive energy, friendly smiles and brilliant conversation.
 She has a passion for the school that’s infectious and she loves the art of bricklaying.
-Organizing is her forte and she invites any and all enquires.
+Organizing is her forte and she invites any and all inquires.

 Please give her a call and she’ll schedule a tour of the school at (207) 639-2392 or by email email@example.com

 Maine School of Masonry supporters: Morin Brick, Quickrete, Gagne & Son, Genest, ArborTech, iQ Power Tools,The Cascade Foundation, Steven & Tabitha King Foundation, Maine Community Foundation, Sugarloaf Charitable Trust, Franklin Savings Bank, the Ferguson Foundation, and our community members.

 We are so grateful for all of our supporters.